Do you need help creating an organized desk in your office or workspace?

 Here are some tips to help you make the most out of your inbox and outbox:

 Clean out these boxes fully and sort the contents into two piles: “Incoming” and “Outgoing.”
-Incoming materials include items to review, sign or process; outgoing materials may be outgoing postal/interoffice mail or other materials.
+Remember, incoming materials include items to review, sign or process.
+And outgoing materials may be outgoing postal/interoffice mail or other materials.
 Don’t have an inbox/outbox?
-Now’s the perfect time to get one!
+Then now’s the perfect time to get one!

 Make sure your inbox/outbox is in a convenient place for both you and your coworkers to reach.
-In most cases, this should be near the edge of your desk, as you want to make it easy for items to be dropped off…and picked up.
+In most cases, this should be near the edge of your desk.
+Remember, you want to make it easy for items to be dropped off…and picked up.

 As simple as this may seem, this step can save you from having a bunch of papers overrun your desk.
-If you see a piece of paper on your desk, know that it has to go in one of three places, your inbox, outbox or in the garbage can/recycling bin.
+If you see a piece of paper on your desk, know that it has to go in one of three places.
+In summary, that’s your: inbox, outbox, or the garbage can/recycling bin.

 Regularly review materials and make a clear decision for each item.
-Does the item need to be filed, entered into a database, mailed, responded to, paid, copied, reviewed/proofread, edited, or completed?
+Example: does the item need to be filed, entered into a database, or mailed?
+And does it need to be responded to, paid, or copied?
+How about reviewed/proofread, edited, or completed?
 Over time, you’ll begin to see patterns in your paperwork and will immediately know how items should be processed.

 Tidy up regularly